Political polarization in the United States: Foreign policy

+Political polarization can undermine the reliability of the US's alliance commitments, as well as undercut its credibility as an adversary.
+It makes it harder for the US to maintain a stable foreign policy and credibly signal its intentions.
 Political polarization can undercut unified agreement on foreign policy and harm a nation's international standing; divisiveness on foreign affairs strengthens enemies, discourages allies, and destabilizes a nation's determination.

 Political scientists point to two primary implications of polarization with regard to the foreign policy of the United States.
 First, when the United States conducts relations abroad and appears divided, allies are less likely to trust its promises, enemies are more likely to predict its weaknesses, and uncertainty as to the country's position in world affairs rises.
 Second, elite opinion has a significant impact on the public's perception and understanding of foreign policy, a field where Americans have less prior knowledge to rely on.

 Democratic backsliding

 A 2021 study in Public Opinion Quarterly found evidence that polarization contributed to reductions in support for democratic norms.

 In a 2021 report Freedom House said that political polarization was a cause of democratic backsliding in the U.S. since political polarization undermines the "idea of a common national identity" and impedes solutions to governance problems.
 Gerrymandering was singled out as a cause for this since it creates safe seats for one party that can lead it to become more radical so its candidates can win their primary elections.